 ASDs vary in size and shape.
 Children with smaller defects may have no symptoms, while children with larger defects may have signs of poor growth and congestive heart failure.
 ASDs, even small defects, may be recognized by a physician or medical provider during a physical examination.
 Providers may recognize an extra heart sound (called a murmur) or an abnormal second heart sound.
 The defect will create a murmur as extra blood entering the right side of the heart crosses the normal valves of the heart, creating turbulence.

-Children suspected to have an ASD are often referred to a pediatric cardiologist, a physician who specializes in the care of children with congenital and acquired heart defects.
+Children suspected to have an ASD are often referred to a pediatric cardiologist.
 If the physician suspects that your child has an ASD, he or she will undergo an echocardiogram, which is an ultrasound that looks at the structure of the heart, and an electrocardiogram (ECG), which looks at the electrical activity of the heart.

 Children with ASDs are monitored regularly by pediatric cardiologists.
 If they develop symptoms of congestive heart failure, recurrent, unexplained lung infections, or have poor weight gain, they may need to have the ASD repaired.
 Children with ASDs that are large and cause the right side of the heart to stretch out usually undergo repair to prevent future symptoms.

 Until recently, all ASDs were closed by open heart surgery.
 The Children's Heart Program offers a minimally invasive treatment for some ASDs.
 Our pediatric cardiologists are trained to close ASDs by using a catheter-based approach.
 This is done by placing catheters in the blood vessels that lead to the heart (cardiac catheterization).
 A mesh device that can be placed using these catheters closes the ASD permanently.
 Some ASDs cannot be closed this way and require surgery.